cybacolt/filebeat-formula/README.md

 See pillar.example for example configuration.

+Please be aware not all config items will work with all versions of Filebeat:
+* close_older >= 1.1.0
+* multiline, include_lines, exclude_lines >= 1.2.0

 ### Overriding defaults

 This formula puts some system specific configuration in _map.jinja_. the may be overridden in your pillar data like so: